senthilkumarm1901/MyCourseWorkNotes/Kaggle_Learn/machine_learning_courses/README.md

       - Ratios are difficult for many models, so can yeild better results when incorporated
       - Tree models do not have the ability to factor in cound feature

+- Clustering as `feature discovery` tool (add a categorical feature based on clustering of a subset of features)
+- Principal Component Analysis
+      - PCA is like partitioning of the variation in data
+      - Instead of describing the data with the original features,
+      - you do an orthogonl transformation of the features and compute "principal components"
+      - which are used to explain the variation in the data.
+- Convert the correlated variables into mutually orthogonal (uncorrelated) `principal components`
+- principal components can be more informative than the original features
+- Advantages of PCA:
+      - Dimensionality Reducton
+      - Anamoly Detection
+      - Boosting signal to noise ratio
+      - Decorrelation
+ - PCA works only for numeric variables; works best for scaled data
+ - `Pipeline`: original_features --> Scaled_features --> PCA Features --> MI_computed_on_PCA_features

  sklearn modules: <br>
  - `from sklearn.feature_selection import mutual_info_regression, mutual_info_classif`
+ - `from sklearn.decomposition import PCA`

  Notworthy Pandas Lines: <br>
  - `df[encoded_colname], unique_values = df[colname].factorize()` # for converting a categorical list of values into encoded numbers using pandas